ready. You are currently on: Selection process FUTURE PROEF AWARD (English)

 Pre-selection per institution

-At the Future Proef Award, the battle for the prizes starts at the higher education institutions themselves.
-Each institution has the freedom to organize the selection process in its own way.
-The jury at the institutional level selects a maximum of 3 final projects per educational level (associate’s degree, bachelor’s, and master’s degree) as local winners.
-Institutions that offer arts programmes can select additionally max.
-2 Masters in Arts.
-Some institutions may organize an event to honor these winners after the preselection.
+The Future Proef Award journey begins at the higher education institutions themselves.
+Each institution is free to organize its own selection process.
+A jury at the institutional level selects up to three final projects per educational level (associate degree, bachelor’s, and master’s) as local winners.
+Institutions offering arts programmes may additionally select up to two Master in Arts projects.
+Some institutions also organize an event to celebrate their winners after this preselection.

 Selection at the Flemish level

-And then, finally… In April 2025, we will announce the first Future Proef Award winners.
+And then, finally… In April 2026, we’ll announce the winners of the third edition of the Future Proef Award.